wp-plugins/contact-bank/readme.txt

 ***The Contact Bank WordPress Plugin is now proudly maintained by <a href="http://www.tech-banker.com">Tech Banker Pte Ltd.</a> since March 2014.***

-***March 28, 2014: We're happy to announce that Contact Bank reached 18,600+ plugin downloads in only 5 months.
+***April 1, 2014: We're happy to announce that Contact Bank reached 19,700+ plugin downloads in only 6 months.
 We frequently receive positive feedback from people using our Contact Bank Plugin for WordPress.
 Thanks so much for your support!***

 <a href="http://tech-banker.com/forum/contact-bank-support/" target="_blank">Support Desk - feel free to ask your Queries</a>